 This article was written by Marcus and originally appeared on Family Share.

 P.S.
-Want more sex questions for couples?
+Want more sex and intimacy questions for couples?
 Get this book today.

 Image via Becca Tapert